0x1-A/AutoMemProc_Beta/Usage & Feature.md

      - Clear the terminal."
   - [back]
      - To return to previous list"

+- These can be executed in the Plugin Categories Main;

+  - [timeline]
+    - Executes the Timeline plugin, provides a timeline of events."
+  - [dump -p]
+    - Dump a process along with its associated content using the 'dumpfile' plugin."
+  - [job -s]
+    - List Plugins with Background Job feature."
+  - [job -all]
+    - Check the status of background jobs initiated by this tool."
+  - [job -r]
+    - Remove background jobs initiated by this tool."

 ## Notes
 - Please ensure you do not exit the tool until your job completes, as exiting while a job is active will terminate the job."